rubaizmomin/project-snack-overflow/README.md

 **Task:** Describe the contribution of each team member to the project.
 Please provide the full name of each team member (but no student number).

-Vanshika: Backend, Middleware, Backend API Service for Frontend, Login and Sign up, MemCache, CSS for the application, SendGrid, Account Profile, Backend Schema
+Vanshika Virmani: Backend, Middleware, Backend API Service for Frontend, Login and Sign up, MemCache, CSS for the application, SendGrid, Account Profile, Backend Schema
-Cindy: WebSpeech API, Google Translation, Chat Box, CSS for the application, Data State for various functionalities (Audio, Video,  Transcription), Language Mapping, Account Profile
+Cindy Ji: WebSpeech API, Google Translation, Chat Box, CSS for the application, Data State for various functionalities (Audio, Video,  Transcription), Language Mapping, Account Profile
-Rubaiz: Meeting Connection, Google Translation, Data Channels, Chat Box, Video Preview Meeting, WebSpeechAPI, Error handling, Security for frontend endpoints, Backend CORS
+Rubaiz Momin: Meeting Connection, Google Translation, Data Channels, Chat Box, Video Preview Meeting, WebSpeechAPI, Error handling, Security for frontend endpoints, Backend CORS

 # One more thing?